-During the first quarter of 2011, Cominar entered into transactions with companies controlled by unitholders who are also members of the Trust's management.
+During the first six-month period of 2011, Cominar entered into transactions with companies controlled by unitholders who are also officers of the Trust over which they have significant influence.
 These transactions were entered into in the normal course of business and are measured at the exchange amount.
-They are reflected in the interim consolidated financial statements as follows:
+They are reflected in the condensed interim consolidated financial statements as follows: